rhel-labs/learn-katacoda/pcp-intro/step1.md

-# Validate the SQL Environment
+# Install PCP and Validate Environment

 >**Note:** For this scenario, we have started installing SQL Server in the background.
 The background task will take between 2-5 minutes to complete.

 We have setup two terminal windows running on the local machine - The current terminal will be used for SQL Server and OS specific commands.
-The *cpudist* terminal will be used for performance tracking using the cpudist bcc-tool explained later.
+The *pcp* terminal will be used for running pcp specific commands and looking at the output.

-To check if ansible installation is complete, we can use the following command -
+To check if SQL Server installation is complete, we can use the following command -

 `systemctl status mssql-server.service --no-pager`{{execute T1}}